Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 The connection string of the IoT Hub's Event Hub, used as trigger on the *Router* Function to send the messages to the appropriate decoders.

 Please follow the link below for detailed instructions on how to find the connection string.
-Make sure to use the ```Event Hub-compatible endpoint```.
+Make sure to use the ```Event Hub-compatible endpoint```:

 [Read from the built-in IoT Hub endpoint](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-read-builtin?msclkid=52470bd2c57411ec9277b8156a93aaba#read-from-the-built-in-endpoint)